-- writing around a central problem, conflict, or experience using descriptions or dialogue to develop the experience(s). - B. Write expository texts to examine a topic and convey ideas that develop the focus with relevant facts, concrete details, and examples from multiple sources and are grouped logically. - C. Write persuasive pieces on topics or texts, including media messages, supporting a clear perspective with adequate facts, reasons, and logically grouped information. - D. Write in response to texts read (including summaries, reflections, and descriptions) in which students demonstrate their thinking with details, examples, and other evidence from the text that are logically grouped.
+- A. Write personal or fictional narratives in prose or poetic form that organize the writing around a central problem, conflict, or experience using descriptions or dialogue to develop the experience(s). - B. Write expository texts to examine a topic and convey ideas that develop the focus with relevant facts, concrete details, and examples from multiple sources and are grouped logically. - C. Write persuasive pieces on topics or texts, including media messages, supporting a clear perspective with adequate facts, reasons, and logically grouped information. - D. Write in response to texts read (including summaries, reflections, and descriptions) in which students demonstrate their thinking with details, examples, and other evidence from the text that are logically grouped.

 - A. Engage in writing as a process to compose well-developed paragraphs.
-This includes: - Introducing a clear topic sentence and logically organizing ideas and factual evidence to support the position in persuasive writing. - ii.
+This includes: - i.
+Introducing a clear topic sentence and logically organizing ideas and factual evidence to support the position in persuasive writing. - ii.
 Developing, selecting, and organizing ideas relevant to topic, purpose, and genre, using precise and descriptive language and tone-specific vocabulary to enhance the central idea, tone, and voice. - iii.
-Using transition words and prepositional phrases for sentence variety and link one sentence and paragraph to another. - iv.
+Using transition words and prepositional phrases for sentence

+- variety and link one sentence and paragraph to another. - iv.
 Providing a concluding statement or section.